CanastaWiki/Canasta-Kubernetes/README.md

 Make necessary changes to the `.env` file and the files in the `config` and `settings` directory.

+> **Note for Fresh Installations**: If you are installing Canasta for the first time, you will need to go through the MediaWiki setup UI.
+After the setup is complete, download the generated `LocalSettings.php`, place it in the `config/` directory, and uncomment the `LocalSettings.php` line in `kustomization.yaml`.
+Then, apply the changes again.

 ### Option 1: Manual Deployment (Kustomize)

 You can deploy directly using `kubectl` with Kustomize: